 I have six children.
 Yes, six.
 And almost all of them are teenagers, so they’re part of the golden, or should I say unkown, age of social media.
 Because of that, I often get asked how my wife, Chelsea, and I navigate phones, the Internet, Instagram and everything tech.

 Can I be honest with you?
 With technology changing every day, we’re learning along the way and figuring it out as we go!

 Like many of you, we found ourselves in the middle of a battle we didn’t realize we were fighting.
 Sure, we knew that smartphones opened up a whole new world, but we didn’t understand just how insane and destructive that world could be.

 That’s why recently I set out to get a better understanding of the technological and social media landscape.
 I was tired of feeling helpless and confused about the world my teenagers were encountering and what I could do to help.
 I interviewed experts, from a neurosurgeon, to a pastor, to the director of a teen rehabilitation center.
-Those conversations are going to be featured in an upcoming Fathom theater event on February 27 (with an encore on March 1) called “CONNECT.”
+Those conversations are featured in a movie called “CONNECT” coming out on DVD and digital dowload on May 29.

 And while I learned a lot during my discussions with these experts, and continue to learn a lot through articles on TheCourage, I wanted to share a few of the larger insights that stood out to me.Here's why the 'phone obsession' problem is both physical and spiritual.
 Click To Tweet

 Your child doesn’t get to decide how you deploy your love for them